younganne/datadog-monitoring/README.md

 # Monitoring

+Crediting user @nelson-lojo for work on the Terraform code (this is a copied and sanitized version of private icsi-it repo).

 Using Terraform + DataDog to monitor Example Org's IT infrastructure (observability-as-code).

 Alert the [Org StatusPage](https://example.statuspage.io/) on errors involving more than 10 minutes of site downtime.